Mediation on courts

 The experiences show that this kind of conflict settlement has a positive effect on the parties relationship, on their behaviour during trial, and on their communicative willingness even if they did not establish an agreement during the court mediation.

-There were 2000 mediation procedures conducted by court mediators from 1st of January 2013 until 31st December and half of it (998 procedures) ended with an agreement.
+There were 3840 mediation procedures conducted by court mediators from 1st of January 2013 until end of 2017 and more than half of it (2008 procedures) ended with an agreement.

 According to data from the European Commission's 2016 and 2017 Justice Scoreboard, the Hungarian Courts are in the forefront of promoting and encouraging the use of alternative dispute resolution methods.